sagar2702/Corona_Cases_Notifier/README.md

 Window's notification application which notifies about COVID-19 confirmed case, recovered and death so far in INDIA

 # Plyer
 Plyer is a Python library for accessing features of your hardware / platforms.
-Here this library is used for pushing notification on screen.\
+Here this library is used for pushing notification on screen.

-  Installation: pip install pyler
+  Installation: pip install pyler\n
   Refer: https://plyer.readthedocs.io/en/latest/

 # BeautifulSoup4

 Beautiful Soup is a library that makes it easy to scrape information from web pages.

-   Installation: pip install beautifulsoup4
+   Installation: pip install beautifulsoup4\n
    Refer: https://pypi.org/project/beautifulsoup4/